Mental Health Facilities Big Spring, TX

 West Texas Va Healthcare System Mental Health Service (116a)

-West Texas Va Healthcare System Mental Health Service 116a is a mental health clinic in Big Spring, Texas, located at 300 Veterans Boulevard, 79720.
-West Texas Va Healthcare System Mental Health Service 116a offers residential treatment, telemedicine/telehealth and outpatient treatment.
-West Texas Va Healthcare System Mental Health Service 116a provides trauma therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-West Texas Va Healthcare System Mental Health Service 116a also supports veterans and people with PTSD.
-Some other services provided by West Texas Va Healthcare System Mental Health Service 116a include family psychoeducation, supported housing and legal advocacy.
+West Texas Va Healthcare System Mental Health Service 116a is a mental health facility in Big Spring, TX, located at 300 Veterans Boulevard, in the 79720 zip code.
+West Texas Va Healthcare System Mental Health Service 116a provides telemedicine/telehealth, outpatient treatment and residential treatment.
+West Texas Va Healthcare System Mental Health Service 116a provides individual psychotherapy, trauma therapy and behavior modification to young adults, seniors 65 or older and adults.
+West Texas Va Healthcare System Mental Health Service 116a also supports people with PTSD and veterans.
+Some other services available at West Texas Va Healthcare System Mental Health Service 116a include mentoring/peer support/consumer-run services, supported housing and legal advocacy.

 Learn More